Kappa Omicron Nu Honor Society at Cal U

 Dr. Carol M. Biddington - Faculty Co-Advisor

-Dr. Rebeca A. Hess - Undergraduate Research Committee Chair (URC)
+Dr. Rebecca Hess - University Research Committee Chair (URC)

 Awards for our Members and Chapter